Ritesh-yadav-1/Sales-Data-Dashboard/README.md

-# Sales-Data-Dashboard
+# 📊 Sales Data Dashboard

+An interactive and responsive dashboard for visualizing and analyzing sales data.
+This project helps users gain insights into business performance through clean visualizations and dynamic filters.

+🎯 Objective

-This project is an interactive Sales Data Dashboard built to visualize and analyze key business metrics from a sales dataset.
-It provides insights into revenue trends, top-performing products, customer behavior, and regional performance.
+The objective of this project is to design and develop an interactive Sales Data Dashboard that provides clear and actionable insights into sales performance.
+By leveraging data visualization techniques, the dashboard helps users analyze key metrics such as revenue trends, product performance, and regional sales distribution to support informed business decisions.